DanWahlin/Observable-Store/README.md

 | `globalSettings: ObservableStoreGlobalSettings`| get/set global settings throughout the application for ObservableStore.
 See the [Observable Store Settings](#settings) below for additional information.
 | `globalStateChanged: Observable<any>`         | Subscribe to global store changes i.e. changes in any slice of state of the store.
 The global store may consist of 'n' slices of state each managed by a particular service.
 This property notifies of a change in any of the 'n' slices of state.
 Returns an RxJS Observable containing the current store state.
 If the `includeStateChangesOnSubscribe` setting is true you'll get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store) properties.
 | `stateChanged: Observable<T>`                 | Subscribe to store changes in the particlar slice of state updated by a Service.
 If the store contains 'n' slices of state each being managed by one of 'n' services, then changes in any of the other slices of state will not generate values in the stateChanged stream.
 Returns an RxJS Observable containing the current store state (or a specific slice of state if a stateSliceSelector has been specified).
 If the `includeStateChangesOnSubscribe` setting is true you'll get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store) properties.
-| `stateHistory: StateHistory`                  | Retrieve state history (assumes trackStateHistory setting was set on store)
+| `stateHistory: StateHistory`                  | Retrieve state history.
+Assumes `trackStateHistory` setting was set on the store.
 <br>

 Note that TypeScript types are used to describe parameters and return types above.
 TypeScript is not required to use Observable Store though.